Dutch Ceylon: Language

+Caste-based slavery

+In the 1700s, the Dutch sanctioned caste-based slavery in Jaffna Sri Lanka.
+Although this was abolished by the British (Ordinance 20 of 1844) the discrimination still continues in the north despite the legislation introduced in the 1950s and in the 1970s (Prevention of Social Disabilities Act, No. 21 of 1957, 18 of 1971) by the Sri Lankan Government to prohibit caste-based discrimination.

 Dutch language policy

 During the 140 years of Dutch control, they pursued an active policy of trying to make Dutch the principal language on the island.
 This included setting up schools to teach Dutch to local people, although these often suffered from a lack of qualified teachers.
 However, the Dutch language policy by and large failed.
 One reason for this was that Portuguese had already become a language of wider communication (LWC) in Ceylon prior to 1656.

 Dutch loanwords in Sinhala and Tamil

 When the Dutch language was introduced it also mingled with indigenous and Portuguese influences.

-Nevertheless, there are many Dutch loanwords in the two official languages of Ceylon, Sinhala and Tamil.
+Nevertheless, there are many Dutch loanwords in the two official languages of Sri Lanka, Sinhala and Tamil.
 Nicoline van der Sijs reckons that there are some 230 Dutch loanwords in Sinhala.
 Many of these are in the fields of warfare, trade and agriculture.
-For example, the Sinhala word for 'potato', අර්තාපල් pronounced artapal,' hospital ' (ඉස්පිරිතාලෙ), ඉස්කුරුප්පුව and ඉස්තෝප්පුව comes from the Dutch.
+For example, the Sinhala word for 'potato', අර්තාපල් pronounced artapal,' hospital ' (ඉස්පිරිතාලෙ), ඉස්කුරුප්පුව and ඉස්තෝප්පුව comes from Dutch.
 In the modern Sri Lankan Tamil language, there are reckoned to be about 50 Dutch loanwords.